hmrc/income-tax-mtd-changelog/README.md

 Retrieve History of a Self Assessment Charge endpoint:

-- Increase the allowed length of `chargeReference` query parameter to 14 characters (from 12)
+- Change the format of `chargeReference` query parameter to 14 characters (from 12)

 ---